 Graduate Pathway Program

-The Illuminate Adelaide Graduate Pathway Program is a professional development opportunity offered to recent Adelaide Central School of Art graduates, supporting their transition from student to a career as a practicing artist
+The Illuminate Adelaide Graduate Pathway Program is a professional development opportunity offered to recent graduates of creative arts degrees supporting their transition from student to a career as a practicing artist.

-Made possible with thanks to the generous support from the James & Diana Ramsay Foundation and presented in partnership with the Adelaide Central School of Art, recent graduates (up to five years) were invited to submit a creative proposal forming part of the Illuminate Adelaide program in 2022.
+Made possible with thanks to the generous support from the James & Diana Ramsay Foundation, recent graduates (up to five years) are invited to submit a creative proposal forming part of the Illuminate Adelaide program in 2024.
+The co-Founders and Creative Directors of Illuminate Adelaide will select up to three proposals for presentation.
 Selected recipients will be matched with mentors to support their practice and extend their ambition.
-In this way, the selected artists will be able to enhance their skills, but also grow their professional networks.
+In this way, the selected artists enhance their skills, but also grow their professional networks.

-- A $5,000 commission fee paid to the selected artist/s (one to three selected per annum)
+- A $5,000 commission fee paid to the selected artist/s (up to three selected per annum).

 - A 6-month professional development opportunity including an introduction to a committed mentor working in an associated field/practice.